Rylith/TouchpadTestV2/README.md

 - Choose your position around the computer
 - You can now control the cursor with your watch !

-## Description of functionalities
+## Description of features

-The following describes the different way to control the cursor when you reach the edge of the watch
+The following describes the different way to control the cursor when you reach the edge of the watch.
+It could be change dynamically with the option interface.
- - "Accroissement Quadratique"
+ - "Accroissement Quadratique" :
- - "Vitesse  = f(angle)"
+ - "Vitesse  = f(angle)" :
- - "Blocage avant"
+ - "Blocage avant" :
- - "Mapping direct angle -> déplacement"
+ - "Mapping direct angle -> déplacement" :
+ - A drag and drop application can be launch.
+Allow the user to take pictures from an explorer and drop them into the application in order to test the different features.

 ## Edit the application